upf-gti/performs/docs/InstructionsBML.md

     "type": "gesture",
     "config": {
         "dominant": "RIGHT", // available values: ["RIGHT", "LEFT" ] - which hand is considered dominant.
 Only needs to be set once.
 Affects symmetry attributes.
 Defaults to "right".
+        "handshapeBendRange": 4, // finger bends can be specified with integer numbers.
+These are normalized between 0 and 1.
+This variable defines the maximum value to reach 1.
+JASigning works with a range of 4 (only integers from 0 to 4 can be inputed, being 0 a straight finger and 4 the maximum bend)
     },
 }
 ```